Skip to main content

 For example, imagine the following:

-• You realize that you are spending more time dealing with bookkeeping instead of with customers and vendors.
+• You realize that you are spending more time dealing with bookkeeping instead of with customers and vendors

-• You find yourself questioning whether or not you’re entering items in the right expense account…a very common error.
+• You find yourself questioning whether or not you’re entering items in the right expense account (a very common error!)

-• You end the year thinking you made a profit only to find out you have less in your bank than when you started and do not understand why.
+• You end the year thinking you made a profit only to find out you have less in your bank than when you started and do not understand why

-• You want advanced reports that you are unsure of how to produce/may not be available by default from your off-the-shelf bookkeeping program.
+• You want advanced reports that you are unsure of how to produce/may not be available by default from your off-the-shelf bookkeeping program

-• You overstate your profits, and as a result, pay higher taxes on incorrect numbers.
+• You overstate your profits, and as a result, pay higher taxes on incorrect numbers

 We know that most business owners dread bookkeeping and would prefer to focus on the aspect of their business in which they are most passionate about and most profitable.
 That profit center is not the bookkeeping.
 It’s important to maintain the vision that inspired them to start their own business, to begin with, and bookkeeping can definitely distract from this.

 Is it better to hire a Bookkeeper or an Accountant?
-What’s the difference?

 Ideally, you would like to hire a firm or professional with both bookkeeping and accounting capabilities.